otmane-el-aloi/geological-similarity/README.md

-The previous pipeline is presented as a user freindly web app:
+The previous pipeline is presented as a user friendly web app:
 ![Alt text](asset/exemple.png)